kvnty/V-Ball/README.md

 Plug your SD Card in.
 Test your circuit.
 Stuff everything inside the ball.
 Stick the wires for the switch from the holes you drilled.
 To make it more durable you can hot glue the speaker while closing.

- ***6. Attend Protest***

-Bring some tape with you to secure your V-Ball.

 (optional) Paint V-Ball to black to make it harder to detect.

-***7. Throw it!***
+***6. Throw it!***

-Tape sticking switch wires to activate V-Ball.
+Twist the sticking wires to activate V-Ball.
 Wait for the activation.
 Your sound will loop endlessly until the battery dies.
 Throw it to your desired oppressor.